parth-panchal/parth-panchal/README.md

 ### Hi, I'm Parth! 👋

-*I'm an upcoming computer science engineering graduate, trying to learn something new everyday.*
+*I'm a computer science and engineering graduate, trying to learn something new everyday.*

 I am currently increasing my skillset in the field of Data Science and full-stack development, along with contributing to open-source projects as much as I can.
 I am also exploring and learning more about REST APIs.